Margin-adaptive model selection in statistical learning: The general empirical minimization framework

-Given a collection $\paren{\F_m}_{\mM_n}$ of models, we are looking for a model selection procedure $(\xi_1, \ldots, \xi_n) \flapp \mh \in \M_n$ satisfying an {\em oracle inequality} of the form
+Given a collection $( \mathcal{F}_m )_{m \in\mathcal{M}_n}$ of models, we are looking for a model selection procedure $(\xi_1, \ldots, \xi_n) \mapsto\widehat {m}\in \mathcal{M}_n$ satisfying an \textit{oracle inequality} of the form

 with a leading constant $C$ close to 1 and a remainder term $R_{m,n}$ as small as possible.
-Similarly to \eqref{eq.oracle.margin}, we define a strongly margin adaptive procedure as any $\mh$ such that \eqref{eq.oracle.gal} holds with some numerical constant $C$, and $R_{m,n}$ of the order of the minimax risk $R_n(C_m,\varphi_m)$.
+Similarly to (\ref{eq.oracle.margin}), we define a strongly margin-adaptive procedure as any $\widehat{m}$ such that (\ref{eq.oracle.gal}) holds with some numerical constant $C$, and $R_{m,n}$ of the order of the minimax risk $R_n(C_m,\varphi_m)$, where $C_m$ is some complexity measure of $\mathcal{F}_m$.

 Defining penalization methods as